Dinajpur Zilla School

 Dinajpur Zilla School is a public high school in Dinajpur District, Bangladesh.
 About 2000 students study here from classes 3 to 10.
-The school's current Headmaster is Mr. Md Monjurul Kadir.
+The school's current Headmaster is Mrs. Afroza Begum and Assistant Headmaster is Sir Aminul Islam (morning shift).
 It is one of the ancient schools in Bangladesh.

 History

 Dinajpur Zilla School was established in 1854 in the Pratap House by the Raja Tarakanath.
 In 1856 the government nationalised the school and converted it into the Zilla (district) school.
 Despite the nationalization, the school was still financially supported by the king and other local influentials in the 19th century.
 It has one of best graduation rates in Bangladesh.
 The current school building was built in the 20th century and upgraded in the 21st century.
 The main office and library is in a building that was a revenue office built in the 18th century by king Baiyanath.
 The student hostel was built in 1910 and is still there.